 Chalmers Sports & Technology is where athletes, coaches, enterprises and governing bodies meet students, researchers and engineers to undertake advanced sports-related research.
 At Sports and Technology, the focus is on using maths and physics to help find solutions to challenges in a whole range of sports, including athletics, equestrianism, floorball, sailing and swimming.

 The VINN Excellence Centre for Supramolecular Biomaterials is hosted by Chalmers.
-SuMo Biomaterials have nine partners, eight industries and the Swedish Institute for Food and Biotechnology (SIK).
+SuMo Biomaterials have nine partners, eight industries and the Research Institutes of Sweden (RISE).
 The centre is led by Professor Anette Larsson.
 In SuMo Biomaterials, the academy and industry work together for advancing the science on tailoring release and uptake in soft biomaterials.
 The centre has a unique way of working across the relevant disciplines: Chemistry, Physics, Mathematics, Materials Science, and Innovation and Entrepreneurship.
 The work mode is to alternate between reflecting and focused types of meetings in order to stimulate the creativity required to meet the demand for excellence in science and innovations at the member companies.
 The main focus is to establish quantitative relationships between mass transport and microstructure - a route towards prediction of mass transport in soft biomaterials as a tool for systematic materials design.
 In the recent stage 2 evaluation of the centre, the scientific work and collaboration with industry was rated excellent.
 Examples of current projects include: Mass transport and structure relationships – NMR diffusometry; Mass transport and structure relationships – microscopy; Implementing micro-PIV to study flow in soft heterogeneous materials; In situ dynamic studies of wetting, transport of liquids and swelling of nanostructured soft materials; 3D imaging of nanostructured gels; Self-assembly and material design; Heterogeneous materials - diffusion, Laplace spectrum and NMR; A lattice-Boltzmann framework for diffusion and flow.

 The Wallenberg Wood Science Center is a ten year collaborative effort between Chalmers and the Royal Institute of Technology (KTH) in Stockholm.
 It was established in January 2009 with a budget of 120 MSEK for the first 3 years of operation.
 The vision is to develop new and advanced materials based on wood as raw material.
 It combines the best resources at Chalmers and KTH and is led at Chalmers by Professor Paul Gatenholm and Professor Hans Theliander.
 The program is structured into three themes: From wood chips to material components, Engineering of functionalities, and Biocomposites – design and assembly.